-My delicious and hearty bowl of fresh clam chowder in a rich flavorful broth was full of fresh clams and vegetables- so good!
+My delicious and hearty bowl of fresh clam chowder in a rich flavorful broth was full of fresh clams and vegetables.
 I was also served an abundant bread and focaccia board with two tasty dips.
 My favorite was the hummus to the left.

-This was my favorite meal while staying at the Grand Nile Tower and it was an Indian dish.
+This was my favorite meal while staying at the Grand Nile Tower, and it was an Indian dish.
 I am a huge fan of Indian food and I do love a good Chicken Tikka.
-I thought the Indian dishes that we ordered a couple days prior were amazing, so I knew that I had to order this flavorful dish before I left Cairo.
+I thought the Indian dishes that we ordered a couple days prior were amazing, and I knew that I had to order this flavorful dish before I left Cairo.

 The chicken arrived still bubbling and sizzling on the cast iron hot plate.
 It was accompanied with naan bread and chutneys.
 This was one memorable meal.